trailofbits/testing-handbook/content/docs/languages/c-cpp/18-windows-kernelmode.md

 ---
-title: "Windows Kernel"
+title: "Windows kernel"
 slug: lang-c-cpp-windows-kernelmode
 weight: 18
 ---

-## Windows kernel
+# Windows kernel

+This list includes basic checks for Windows kernel drivers and modules.

 {{< checklist >}}

 - [ ] Run CodeQL on the application's driver.
 Microsoft has published [CodeQL support and security query packs for Windows drivers](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/static-tools-and-codeql?tabs=whcp%2Clatest).
   - If you can build the driver from source, CodeQL is a high-value SAST approach.
   - If you *cannot* build the driver from source, you may still be able to run CodeQL with `--build-mode=none` on the CodeQL CLI during database creation, but coverage and accuracy will be significantly diminished.